thelanding/coding-challenge/README.md

 # coding-challenge
-A challenge for frontend engineers
+A challenge for full stack engineers

 # Goal
 Build a simple Todo app with the following features: